UU-Human-Evolution/1MB335/Lab4.md

 Now we can perform the BLAST search for our first protein, let's start with *CytB*.

 ```
-Fill in the exact BLAST command to run tblastn with CYTB.fasta as query and your_alignment_of_full_mitogenomes.fasta as database, use an informative output file name
+tblastn -query CYTB.fasta -db your_alignment_of_full_mitogenomes.fasta -outfmt 6 -out CYTB.blast
 ```

+Make sure to use the names of your respective files.
 Open the output file.
 What do you see?
 Can you make sense of the different columns?

 **Question 3.** Did you find a good hit in your species of interest?
 Is this actually the best hit compared to the other species (in terms of how long the hit is, identity and E-value)?